yselkowitz/flatpak-runtime-scripts/README.md

 * Exclude and rename files, and otherwise tweak the contents of the resulting lists, and find the Fedora packages that contain the corresponding packages. (`tools/resolve-files.py`)
-* Find all dependencies of the resolved packages using `flatpak-module-depchase resolve-requires`, correlate it all together, figure out the install profiles for each runtime, and create `report/runtime.html`. (`tools/generate-runtime-report.py`)
+* Find all dependencies of the resolved packages using `flatpak-container-depchase resolve-requires`, correlate it all together, figure out the install profiles for each runtime, and create `report/runtime.html`. (`tools/generate-runtime-report.py`)
 * Create a `container.new.yaml` using the profiles. (`tools/generate-container-yaml.py`)